AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

   </ol>
   4.2. <b>PAdES visible signature</b>
   <ol>
-    <li>The extension will download the file (if is online) and retrieve informations about pdf,like page number and signature fields.</li>
+    <li>The extension will download the file (if is online) and retrieve informations about pdf, like page number and signature fields.</li>
     <li>Configure the setting for visible signature: page and position or if some fields is present, you can select the preferred field to use for signature.</li>
     <li>Go to next step and insert password and sign the pdf.</li>
   </ol>